randix/Pinewood-Derby/README.md

 ### Technical Detail

-If you don't understand how the Internet operates, please skip this section.
+This section details the workings.
+If you don't understand how the Internet operates, this section is not important.

 The RPi is started and connected to the local WiFi.
 This will be discussed below in Installation. the file PIN.txt is edited to create a PIN for the iOS application.
-This ensures that only the race administrator can have access to the master mode.
-Then the programs (applications) ***PDServer.py*** and ***timer.py*** are started.
+This ensures that only the race administrator can have access to the administration mode.
+Then the programs (applications) ***PDServer.py*** and ***timer.py*** are started on the timer computer (RPi).

-The RPI begins broadcasting a message including the Internet port that it is listening for commands from the iPhones and iPads.
+The RPI has the role of an internet server, the iPads and iPhones communicate with the RPi to fetch data, as well as the administrator informs the RPi of which cars are racing in a given heat.

 ### Installation

+Hardware set-up:

+- Assemble the race track with the timer.

+- Connect the start switch cable to the track start switch.

+- Connect the serial cable from the track to the RS232 to USB converter cable and plug that into the RPi (or other timer computer).

+- Start the RPi

+  - Assure that the RPi is connected to the local WiFi.
+(The RPi makes no use of any available internet connection.)

+  - Open two windows on the RPi, using the Terminal program.

+  - Install the Python programs, **PDServer.py** and **timer.py**.
+(See detail below in Appendix: Timer Server Software Installation).

+  - Edit the file *PIN.txt* and enter a four digit PIN to be used by the administrator during the race.

+  - In one window start the **PDServer.py** with the command `./PDserver.py`

+  - In the other window start the **timer.py** with the command `./timer.py`

+- Start **Pinewood-Derby** on the iPhone or iPad